nzgamer41/MTGBulkSingles/README.md

 ## Notes

-- Disabling the delay (`useDelay: false`) may result in your IP being banned by the MTG Singles API.
+- Disabling the delay (`useDelay: false`) may result in your IP being banned/ratelimited by the MTG Singles API.
 Use with caution.
 - The application is intended for personal use and not for commercial scraping.

 ## License

-2025 nzgamer41
+2025 nzgamer41 licensed under GNU AGPL 3.0

+Thank you to the creator of mtgsingles.co.nz for permission to use your API!

 See [LICENSE](LICENSE) for details.